 But don’t worry, we have the answers.
 In this blog, we’ll focus on 3 overlooked aspects that are indispensable to achieve long-term success for your new intranet!

 Governance is not the most popular concept, but it is a crucial aspect of your intranet environment.
-Intranet governance -the specification of rules and regulations for the intranet- can cover a broad set of different topics, like:
+Governance can cover a broad set of different topics, like:

 Plan for user adoption